nkonstantinou/BACS_website/content/authors/Anastasia-Onoufriou/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Elena is a Registered School Psychologist working towards her PhD
+bio: Anastasia is a Registered Occupational Therapist working towards her PhD

 interests:
 - School Psychology